ni/niveristand-scan-engine-ethercat-custom-device/docs/Manual Build Instructions.md

 Glossary of Terms:
 - PPL = Packed Project Library designated by the file extension .lvlibp
-- LLB = LabVIEW Library designated by the file extension .llb
+- LLB = LabVIEW Library that is a build artifact designated by the file extension .llb

 ### 1. [Scan Engine FXP Libraries](https://github.com/ni/niveristand-scan-engine-fxp-libraries)
 1. Open `FXP LLB.lvproj`